 The scope of worship in Islam is universal, in the literal sense.
 For the Quran tells us that each and every constituent of creation near or far, seen or unseen, animate or inanimate - worships The True and Only God.
 “Indeed, every being in the heavens and the earth but comes to the All-Merciful as a worshipper.”
 [Quran; 19: 93] It is only human beings, then, that are called upon to voluntarily join in the wonderful symphony of worshipful creation.

 Islam's five pillars are the cornerstones upon which we build such an outstanding and worshipful life.
 But no such establishment of a dignified life of faith on earth, either personally or socially, can take place without one essential pillar that represents the intersection of our professed convictions and our practical lives.
-Zakaah is that pillar, for it is the primary instrument that Allah has placed at our disposal to spiritually and socially uplift every Muslim and the entirety of our community and thereby to assert a benevolent hand for the commonweal of humanity.
-Among Zakaah's most blessed manifestations - and certainly its most widespread - is the obligatory annual giving of the Zakaatul-Fitr charity, before the solemnizing of Ramadan by 'Eed prayer.
+Zakah is that pillar, for it is the primary instrument that Allah has placed at our disposal to spiritually and socially uplift every Muslim and the entirety of our community and thereby to assert a benevolent hand for the commonweal of humanity.
+Among Zakah's most blessed manifestations - and certainly its most widespread - is the obligatory annual giving of the Zakatul-Fitr charity, before the solemnizing of Ramadan by 'Eed prayer.

-The Overarching Meaning of Zakaah
+The Overarching Meaning of Zakah

-The Arabic word 'Zakaah' means 'purity,' 'cleansing,' 'wholesomeness,' and 'integrity' (in both their physical and moral senses).
+The Arabic word 'Zakah' means 'purity,' 'cleansing,' 'wholesomeness,' and 'integrity' (in both their physical and moral senses).
 It means, also, 'growth' or 'increase.'
-Understanding these linguistic meanings helps our proper appreciation of what Zakaah is as a financial, or fiduciary rite mandated by Allah.
-For, indeed, each of these senses finds its native expression in Zakaah's correct function in our lives and in our local communities and societies.
+Understanding these linguistic meanings helps our proper appreciation of what Zakah is as a financial, or fiduciary rite mandated by Allah.
+For, indeed, each of these senses finds its native expression in Zakah's correct function in our lives and in our local communities and societies.
 It is known also by the term Sadaqatul-Fitr, or the Sincere, or Righteous Charity of Fast Breaking, because it testifies to one's sincerity to Allah and his or her righteousness in seeking to comply with Allah's legislation, or Sanctioned Laws and legislations.

-The reason that the objectives of Zakaah are so profound and sweeping is that its principle is so universally sound and materially decisive.
-Zakaah is the incumbent giving of wealth, in all its material manifestations, from all those who have it (and this is its comprehensive aspect) to all those whose need gives them a right to a minimally dignifying sum from it—and this is its deeper significance.
+The reason that the objectives of Zakah are so profound and sweeping is that its principle is so universally sound and materially decisive.
+Zakah is the incumbent giving of wealth, in all its material manifestations, from all those who have it (and this is its comprehensive aspect) to all those whose need gives them a right to a minimally dignifying sum from it—and this is its deeper significance.
 For it means that Allah has chosen to invest the wealth of some of us, for lawful increase, with others among us as a trust that must be conveyed to its rightful beneficiaries, if our own holdings are to remain pure and our societies are to have integrity.

 What is, indeed, so profound about this is that it underscores to humanity that all of its wealth, in fact, is disbursed to it on loan from Allah, who, as the Creator, is the sole Owner of life and all that the living possess.
 Allah has revealed this pillar of faith to every believing community in history.
 But He has expanded it into an inclusive, highly systematized institution enjoined upon all who would follow Islam.

-The Sum of Zakaatul-Fitr
+The Sum of Zakatul-Fitr

-Originally, the stated amount of Zakaatul-Fitr was a Saa' of dates, or barley, or wheat.
+Originally, the stated amount of Zakatul-Fitr was a Saa' of dates, or barley, or wheat.
 A Saa' was a "goblet," or drinking utensil, at the time of the Prophet, sallallaahu alayhi wa sallam.
 There have been periodic inquiries by Muslim scholars (like the well-known investigation by Abu Yoosuf, the great Hanafi scholar) to determine updated weight-and-measure equivalents to that of the of Saa' at the time of the Prophet, sallallaahu alayhi wa sallam.
 There is some minimal discrepancy, or difference, in determining this weight based upon the conversion of quantities of varying items (dates and wheat, for example) into a unified measure.
 Thus a Saa' is now estimated to be equal to anywhere from 2.176 to 2.25 kilograms, or just under 5 lbs.

-The classical Maaliki, Shaafi'ee and Hanbali positions on the type of Zakaatul-Fitr offering discusses payment only in terms of weights and measures of provisions, or foodstuffs.
-It is the Hanafi opinion, however, that holds sway in this matter, which states that Muslims may give the price of Zakaatul-Fitr, originally determined for grains and dates, in contemporary currency equivalents.
+The classical Maaliki, Shaafi'ee and Hanbali positions on the type of Zakatul-Fitr offering discusses payment only in terms of weights and measures of provisions, or foodstuffs.
+It is the Hanafi opinion, however, that holds sway in this matter, which states that Muslims may give the price of Zakatul-Fitr, originally determined for grains and dates, in contemporary currency equivalents.
 They argue this position on the basis of a higher good or more practicable benefit, saying that money enables the needy person to buy what he or she deems to be most desirable or necessary on the day of 'Eed.
 They point out that a person may, for example, not be in need of a provision of corn, or the like, but rather in want of clothing, or meat, etc.

-Who is liable for the Zakaatul-Fitr Payment
+Who is liable for the Zakatul-Fitr Payment

 As we have noted previously, every Muslim is liable for the payment of Zakatu-Fitr, provided food exists for one, and one's dependents, for 'Eed eve and the following day.
-Knowing now what a Saa' is, in terms of its contemporary weight equivalents, we can be more exact in defining who is liable to make the Zakaatul-Fitr payment.
-Every Muslim, whether rich or poor, who possesses (or has stored on his behalf) grains, or similar foodstuffs - or the monetary means of achieving the like of this - sufficient for one's sustenance, and that of one's dependents for a full night and day, must give Zakaatul-Fitr.
+Knowing now what a Saa' is, in terms of its contemporary weight equivalents, we can be more exact in defining who is liable to make the Zakatul-Fitr payment.
+Every Muslim, whether rich or poor, who possesses (or has stored on his behalf) grains, or similar foodstuffs - or the monetary means of achieving the like of this - sufficient for one's sustenance, and that of one's dependents for a full night and day, must give Zakatul-Fitr.

 This sum is due not per household, but per person.
-The Prophet, sallallaahu alayhi wa sallam, said: "Give Zakaatul-Fitr on behalf of [all your] dependents" [Al-Bayhaqi], for he indicated that Zakatul-Fitr would purify the wealth of the rich and be the cause of Allah giving more to the poor than what they have given.
-Thus whoever meets the feeding requirements for his or her family must pay the Zakaatul-Fitr payment for each and every household member.
+The Prophet, sallallaahu alayhi wa sallam, said: "Give Zakatul-Fitr on behalf of [all your] dependents" [Al-Bayhaqi], for he indicated that Zakatul-Fitr would purify the wealth of the rich and be the cause of Allah giving more to the poor than what they have given.
+Thus whoever meets the feeding requirements for his or her family must pay the Zakatul-Fitr payment for each and every household member.

-The Shaafi'ee and the Hanbali schools of jurisprudence state that a Muslim should give the Zakaatul-Fitr payment on behalf of him - or herself and on behalf of every single person under his or her care—including one's wife; children (even if they are older but still dependent, or ineligible to make the payment according to Zakaatul-Fitr requirements); parents (if they are poor or dependent); and any others who are established dependents of the household (such as foster children, orphans, and the like).
+The Shaafi'ee and the Hanbali schools of jurisprudence state that a Muslim should give the Zakatul-Fitr payment on behalf of him - or herself and on behalf of every single person under his or her care—including one's wife; children (even if they are older but still dependent, or ineligible to make the payment according to Zakatul-Fitr requirements); parents (if they are poor or dependent); and any others who are established dependents of the household (such as foster children, orphans, and the like).

-Rulings of Zakaatul-Fitr -II
+Rulings of Zakatul-Fitr -II